Human Body Year 3 & 4

 Year 3 & 4

 Human Body KS2 kids learning at Primary School.
-Learn about the Human Body and the parts of the body for Key Stage 2, Year 3 & 4 children.
+Learn about the digestive system, skeletons, muscles, nutrition and diet.

 Pick a level